JuPfu/beck-view-digitalize/README.md

 # Beck-View Digitalize

-Digitize Super 8 films with **Cython**, OpenCV, ReactiveX, PyFtdi, and the Adafruit FT232H Breakout Board.
+Digitize 16mm films with **Cython**, OpenCV, ReactiveX, PyFtdi, and a FT232H Breakout Board.

 ## Project Summary

-This application is designed to digitalize Super 8 films.
-A modified Super 8 projector is equipped with a USB camera mounted in front of its lens.
-When a frame is positioned and at rest, an opto-coupler sends a signal to an Adafruit FT232H Microcontroller, which triggers the USB camera to capture the frame.
+This application is designed to digitalize 16mm films.
+A modified projector is equipped with a USB camera mounted in front of its lens.
+When a frame is positioned and at rest, an opto-coupler sends a signal to an FT232H Microcontroller, which triggers the USB camera to capture the frame.
 The captured image is then processed using OpenCV.
+Each captured image is written to disc in PNG-format.

 To improve the overall performance, **Cython** has been integrated into the project.
 This migration from Python to Cython allows for faster execution of the core processing routines, making the image capture and processing pipeline more efficient.